Very Low Birth Weight

 - Temperature-controlled beds

-- Other treatments for complications
+- Other treatments for possible complications

 The outcome for a baby with VLBW depends mainly on how much the baby weighs and how many weeks of gestation the baby is at birth.
 The smallest and earliest babies have the most problems.
 They are less likely to survive.